Ajamillion/clode/README.md

 ## Next Steps
 - Close out the multi-resolution optimisation ladder by wiring differential evolution search and adjoint refinement into the persisted run workflow.
-- Stand up measurement ingestion (Klippel/REW) feeding tolerance calibration so Monte Carlo sweeps can be validated against real builds.
+- Extend the measurement ingestion scaffolding to feed Bayesian calibration and Studio overlays for SPL/impedance discrepancies.
 - Extend the FastAPI gateway with export/download and measurement upload endpoints, and surface the richer traces through Studio SPL/impedance charts.
 - Add CI automation (GitHub Actions) that runs pnpm lint/typecheck/test plus the Python suite and publishes tolerance snapshots.